HTESP (High-throughput electronic structure package): a Package for the high-throughput $ab$ $initio$ calculations: Results

 \subsection{Vasp calculations on Y-C systems for thermodynamic phase stability}

 Once we have the input files located in the `R\{mpid\}-\{name\}/relax` folder, which contains the VASP input files, and the corresponding `mpid` and `name` stored in the `mpid.in` file, we can begin the structural relaxation process.
 Using the `input.in` file with the setting `calc = "VASP"`, we initiate the relaxation procedure following steps 1 through 3, similar to how it is done in QE.
 Continue repeating process 2 (updating POSCAR) and process 3 (resubmitting) until the code stops further calculations, indicating that the systems have fully relaxed within a single ionic relaxation.
+This process addresses situations where a calculation is either terminated during optimization or relaxed to a local minimum.
+Additionally, the input parameters can be continuously adjusted to handle different types of errors during the optimization process.
 The relaxed structure can be stored in CIF format inside the `cif` folder, and the total energies per ion and the number of ionic iterations can be recorded in `econv.csv` using the `\textbf{mainprogram e0}` command, as shown in Figure~\ref{fig:YC}(a).
 By executing `\textbf{mainprogram pd}`, we can compute convexhull phase diagram of Y-C systems via pymatgen.
 The command produces `convexhull.csv` [Figure~\ref{fig:YC}(b)] file and `convexhull.pdf` plot.
 The convex hull representing the isothermal phase diagram is crucial for determining the stability of compounds at ambient pressure and temperature.

 }